USF-HII/usf-hii.github.io/index.md

 ### usf-rc-hii

-The USF RC HII Cluster is a subset of the USF Research Computing [CIRCE](http://www.rc.usf.edu/) infrastructure.
+The USF RC HII Cluster is a subset of the USF Research Computing CIRCE Infrastructure.

 The USF RC HII Cluster utilizes the [Slurm Workload Manager](http://slurm.schedmd.com) for scheduling BigScale/BigData computational workloads for its faculty, staff and external partners.